 Thought by many to not be native to the Great Lakes, they were likely first allowed into the Lake with the construction of the Ohio-Erie Canals, which allowed their migration from the Ohio River to Lake Erie.
-The most numerous fish species in the lake by the end of the summer, they are highly sought by predatory fish as a rich food source, especially in the fall as they bulk up for winter survival and spring spawning.
-They are largely responsible for the fast growth rates and great size Lake Erie walleye are noted for.
+The most numerous fish species in the lake by the end of the summer, are highly sought by predatory fish as a rich food source, especially in the fall, as they bulk up for winter survival and spring spawning.
+They are largely responsible for the fast growth rates, and great size of Lake Erie walleye are noted for.

 Mainly, shad are a warmer water species that do not tolerate water below the lower 40-degree range.
 As the temperature drops further, over 90% die off from cold stress.
 Luckily, the surviving adults, which can grow to sixteen inches in Lake Erie, are incredibly prolific, spawning several times in spring and summer.
 In many larval fish samples, over 80% of the larval fish species collected in the nearshore areas, rivers, and marshes of Western Lake Erie are gizzard shad.

 But while it is perfectly normal for shad to die off over the winter, they usually do it along the mainland shoreline, where they seek refuge in the warmer water coming into the lake from a variety of warm-water discharges-factories, sewage treatment plants, spring-fed streams and especially power plants.

 Huge schools of shad in these areas attract several species of gulls and diving ducks, which provide superb bird-watching opportunities.
 But, when shad migrating up a power plant’s intake, their numbers can be so overwhelming that they can clog the water pumps and shut down the facility.
 With the rapid onset of winter, after a very mild autumn, they may have gotten caught by surprise as they enjoyed the abundant algae supply in the open waters of the lake.